Did you know that 96% of farms are family owned? Farms may look a little different these days, but they've only improved from the past.

 Meet the Farmer, Blane Olson

-Blane, wife Kristi, and children Braden, Kelten, Luke and Coley, raise pigs and grow row crops in Logan County.
+Blane, wife Kristi, and their five children, raise pigs and grow row crops in Logan County.
 They have a successful purebred Duroc show pig business, as well as a boar stud with Blane's sister and brother-in-law.
-They just finished construction on their new finishing barn and welcomed their first group of pigs home.
+They recently expanded their family operation by constructing a finishing barn.
 Watch above to learn more.

 Meet the Farmer, Gary Asay